 Copyright © Nucleus Medical Media, Inc.

 Surgery may be needed in some severe cases.
 If your toe is still flexible, only the tendon or soft tissue may be involved.
 If your toe has become rigid, surgery on the bone may be needed.
 A procedure called PIP arthroplasty involves releasing the ligaments at the joint and removing a small piece of toe bone.
 This creates a new joint.
 It restores your toe to its normal position.
-Your toe is held in position with a rigid wire for about three weeks.
+Your toe is held in position with a rigid wire for about 3 weeks.
 Then, the wire is removed.

-Surgery to remove the interdigital (between the toes) neuroma is usually successful.
+Neuroma surgery to remove the interdigital (between the toes) neuroma is usually successful.
 You will be able to walk immediately after the surgery.
 You may need a cane.
 Sometimes, the nerve tissue regrows and forms another neuroma.

 In severe cases, surgery may be necessary to remove or reduce the bony growth.
 The growth is on the posterior part of the heel bone.